tpokorra/Hostsharing-Ansible-Isso/README.md

 Hostsharing-Ansible-Isso
 ========================

+https://isso-comments.de/ Isso - a commenting server like Disqus

 This Ansible playbook will install the latest Isso release on a server from www.hostsharing.net.

 To use these modules we have to create a file named ".hsadmin.properties" in the home directory of the package admins.
 Into that file we have to insert the packagename and password of the package admin.